The Performance report shows important metrics about how your site performs in Google Search results, for example:

 Dimensioning or filtering by search appearance will aggregate data by page rather than by property in the table only; data in the graph will still be grouped by property.

 The filter feature list shows filter options only for types for which you have impressions; for example, if you have no AMP results, you will not see AMP in the filter list.

 The same page can have multiple search appearance features in a single session, but only one impression is counted for each feature type.
 For example, a page can have both a rich result and a search result link in one query.

 Filtered click counts

-If you filter by search result feature, it is not guaranteed that all clicks for a given URL were on a link in the filtered feature type.
+If you filter by search appearance, it is not guaranteed that all clicks for a given URL were on the link with the filtered feature type.
 This is because clicks are assigned to a URL, not to a (URL + feature).
 However it is guaranteed that the user saw a link with this URL and feature in the same set of results where she clicked a link with that URL.